JieunKwon/CSharp_ASP.NET/README.md

 -----------------

 Web Application Elements
- A web application is made of

  Web forms (*.aspx files)

  Master pages (.master files)

  Web Services (*.asmx files or *.svc files)

  Code behind files (*.cs files for C#)

- One or more Web.config the configuration of the application  Global.asax (global application elements)
+ One or more Web.config the configuration of the application

+ Global.asax (global application elements)

- Other components: custom controls, modules, handlers  Other static resources: HTML / CSS files, images, audio-video files etc
+ Other components: custom controls, modules, handlers

+ Other static resources: HTML / CSS files, images, audio-video files etc

 ASP.NET Page
 ---------

- A file with extension *.aspx that resides on a web server and
+A file with extension *.aspx that resides on a web server and contains:
-contains:

  Processing instructions for the server
  HTML
  Web Form containing web controls